sts10/blackbox/docs/diy-setup.md

 **Step 17**: Share your new Blackbox URL with your community, along with instructions on how to [download and install the Tor Browser](https://www.torproject.org/download/).

-If your community faces [a high threat](https://scidsg.github.io/hushline-docs/book/prereqs/threat-modeling.html), recommend to them that they better protect their anonymity by only visiting your Blackbox URL on personal devices while using a public WiFi network.
+If your community faces [a higher threat](https://scidsg.github.io/hushline-docs/book/prereqs/threat-modeling.html), recommend to them that they better protect their anonymity by only visiting your Blackbox URL on personal devices while using a public WiFi network.
 [Read more about threat modeling here.](https://scidsg.github.io/hushline-docs/book/prereqs/threat-modeling.html)

 ## Reference
 [https://scidsg.github.io/hushline-docs/book/prereqs/raspberrypi.html](https://scidsg.github.io/hushline-docs/book/prereqs/raspberrypi.html)